-2. Make it creative.
+2. Make it creative

 Why creative?
 Jain explains that searchers are either categorical or navigational.
 A user who has heard of or seen your app will be conducting a navigational search to access it.
-If this title is creative, it is more likely to be remembered — and thus to be successfully searched for.
+If the title is creative, it is more likely to be remembered — and thus to be more successfully searched for.

-A navigational search is something like “Angry Birds” or “Evernote” as opposed to categorical queries such as “bird game” or “note taking app.”
+A navigational search is something like “Angry Birds” or “Evernote” as opposed to categorical queries such as “bird game” or “note-taking app.”

-3. Make it unique.
+3. Make it unique

 Unique is similar to creative, but with a twist.
 Creativity is something that will stand out to the user.
 You don’t want your app to get lost in the morass of bandwagon apps like Flappy Pig, Flappy Wings, Flappy Fall, Flappy Hero, Flappy Monster, Flappy Nyan, etc. ad nauseam.
 Bandwagon apps are rarely as successful as the titan they were following.

-4. Use a keyword, but don’t keyword stuff.
+4. Use a keyword, but don’t keyword stuff

 Keyword stuffing is as much as sin in SEO as it is in ASO.
-Apple reports that “Repetitive and/or irrelevant use of keywords in the app title, description or promotional description can create an unpleasant user experience and can result in an app suspension.
+Apple reports that “Repetitive and/or irrelevant use of keywords in the app title, description or promotional description can create an unpleasant user experience and can result in an app suspension.”

 Remember, you only have 25 characters to play around with.
 A short title plus a short keyword is all you have room for.

-Myth #2: Keywords aren’t that important.
+Myth #2: Keywords aren’t that important

-Truth Keywords are important.
+Truth: Keywords are important.

 As the myth goes, keywords are for SEO, rankings are for ASO.
 Because ASO is such a different game from SEO, many optimizers dispensed with the importance of keywords in title creation and description writing.

-The truth of the matter is that keywords matter…quite a bit.
-Keywords are important enough, to place in your title and in your description.
+The truth of the matter is that keywords matter quite a bit.
+Keywords are important enough to place in your title and in your description.
 Again, to reference my point above, don’t stuff it.
 But use keywords.